 Plumbing Vent and Boot: A plumbing vent is a pipe that emerges from the roof and admits air into the plumbing system allowing wastewater to flow properly to the sewer.
 There is a rubberized boot that fits around the vent, aka stack, and extends under the shingles to keep out water.

 Flashing: Sometimes called joint cover because flashing covers the gaps where materials like a roof deck and chimney meet.
 Flashing is usually galvanized steel or aluminum and easy to spot on a roof.
 Flashing prevents rainwater from infiltrating the roof.
 Look for flashing around chimneys, skylights, and where the roof meets a wall.

 Shingles: Shingles lie over the top of the roofing system, protecting the roof from rain and elements, while also giving the house character.

 Key Elements in Roof Maintenance

-Pay attention to these steps to maximize asphalt roof longevity:
+Pay attention to these steps to extend the longevity of an asphalt roof:

 #1.
 Keep the Roof Clean